What is Dual Diagnosis in Substance Abuse?

 Substances are seen as a way to escape problems.
 But they complicate the situation because individuals end up with side effects and co-occurring disorders (COD).
-COD are also known as co-morbid disorders.
+COD is also known as co-morbid disorders.
 This is because the effects of one disorder can contribute to or worsen the effects of the other.

 Alcohol and illegal drugs also make medications like antidepressants less effective.
 In addition, mixing substances and prescription drugs can be life-threatening.

 COD has only been studied for about four decades.
 A 2004 study found that about 50% of patients in three different substance abuse outpatient clinics had co-occurring mental health conditions.

 There are similarly high numbers of substance abuse disorders in mental health admissions.
 This means that it is important for mental health clinics and substance abuse clinics to accommodate patients that have both issues.